 Tube station: Stockwell

-Aldi are similar to Lidl in terms of price and quality.
+Aldi is similar to Lidl in terms of price and quality.
 They don’t have any branches in central London.
 The closest is:

 142-162 Kilburn High Road

 Tube station: Kilburn Park (then 10 minute walk)

 London Overground station: Kilburn (then 6 minute walk)

 If you’re on a tight budget, do what Londoners do and buy your lunch in a supermarket — the cheapest places to buy sandwiches, rolls, salads and drinks.

 Some supermarkets offer special meal deals: a sandwich, a packet of crisp or fruit and a drink for around £3–£3.99.
 For a light lunch, cheap sandwiches start at £1 or if you’re really counting the pennies, larger branches have deli counters where you can assemble your own sandwich or roll for less than £1.